 Avaya issues a product-change notice (PCN) for any software update.
 For example, a PCN must accompany a service pack or an update that must be applied universally.
-Avaya issues a product-support notice (PSN) when there is no update, service pack, or release fix, but the business unit or Avaya Services need to alert Avaya Direct, Business Partners, and customers of a problem or a change in a product.
+Avaya issues a product-support notice (PSN) to alert Avaya Direct, Business Partners, and customers of a problem or a change in a product.
 A PSN can also be used to provide a work around for a known problem, steps to recover logs, or steps to recover software.
 Both these notices alert you to important issues that directly impact Avaya products.